 |Number of Positions: 1

 Reporting to the Director of Health & Medical within the Planning and Preparedness Division, the Health and Medical Specialist will collaborate with relevant agency partners to develop citywide emergency response plans for a wide range of natural and man-made hazards.
-The specialist be involved in the periodic testing, review, and revision of these plans and will work with local, state, federal, and private sector partners to ensure their successful implementation.
-In addition, the specialist will assist with Ready New York presentations to external groups.
+The Specialist will be involved in the periodic testing, review, and revision of these plans and will work with local, state, federal, and private sector partners to ensure their successful implementation.
+The candidate would be responsible for supporting planning and outreach for all aspects of a Post-Emergency Canvassing Operation (PECO) within the City.
+PECO is designed to rapidly survey populations after a disaster to determine critical needs and refer those needs to appropriate partners for resolutions.
+In addition, the Specialist will assist with Ready New York presentations to external groups.

 The Specialist will be required to staff the City's Emergency Operations Center (EOC) during emergency activations and to work non-business hours during emergencies.

-2. A baccalaureate degree from an accredited college and two years of satisfactory full-time professional experience in the areas listed in “1” above; or
+2. A baccalaureate degree from an accredited college and two years of satisfactory full-time professional experience in the areas described in “1” above; or

 3. A four-year high school diploma or its educational equivalent approved by a state’s department of education or a recognized accrediting organization and six years of satisfactory full-time professional experience in the areas listed in “1” above, at least two years of which must have been in one of those areas, or another specialized area to which to appointment is to be made.

-NOTE: NYC Residency is required within 90 days of appointment.
-However, City employees in certain titles who have worked for the City for 2 continuous years may also be eligible to reside in Nassau, Suffolk, Putnam, Westchester, Rockland, or Orange County.
+NOTE: New York City residency is generally required within 90 days of appointment.
+However, City Employees in certain titles who have worked for the City for 2 continuous years may also be eligible to reside in Nassau, Suffolk, Putnam, Westchester, Rockland, or Orange County.
 To determine if the residency requirement applies to you, please discuss with the agency representative at the time of interview.

 NOTE: Only those applicants under consideration will be contacted.